designforcontext/aac_review_tool/data/cookbook/How-do-I-define-an-entity-more-specifically.md

 ---
-title: How do we specify types for entities and predicates?
+title: How do I specify types for entities?
 priority: 1
-october: true
-category: types
+category: Defining Types
-todo: true
 ---

 ### Problem Statement: